 The design of the spinning rod is extremely unique because line guides on the rod point downwards instead of upwards.
 Almost all spinning rods are operated the exact same way no matter the species or size of fish being targeted.
 This is a lesson on how to use a spinning rod properly and effectively.
 Make sure to master it.
 Much more fish lurk right around the corner!

 Understand And Learn The Reel

 While the mechanics of the spinning rod are pretty basic and straightforward, it will help immensely to know how they all work together before fishing, namely the reel.
 The rod itself has a slot in which the reel is seated and held in place.
 Pretty simple.
 Not hard to understand.
 The reel is slightly more complicated.
 On the tail end of the reel exists something called a reel foot.

 The spool is where the line is stored once you spool up your line.
 On top of the spool is the drag knob.
 This can and should be adjusted.
 Drag is how you keep from breaking off under pressure.
 This is how someone can land big saltwater sailfish on crappie line.
 You will want to set this before you fish.
 If you don’t, a huge fish can break you off easily.

 Generally, you will want your line to come off the spool at around ten percent of your line’s strength.
 This is easy to figure out.
 If you can reel the line in but still pull a little out without breaking it, that should work fine.
 Be careful on very light line.
-It takes a lot more precision or you risk breaking off.
+It takes a lot more precision, or you risk breaking off.
 Be very careful when you are fishing light or ultralight.
-On any line that is six pound or lighter, your drag needs to be absolutely perfect.
+On any line that is six pounds or lighter, your drag needs to be absolutely perfect.
 Extreme precision is needed.